The Arizona Wildcats are one of two Football Bowl Subdivision teams (along with UNLV) left without a win in 2021.

 The 0-6 Wildcats are bogged down in an 18-game losing streak entering the team’s Friday night game with 2-4 Washington in Tucson.

 The squads square off inside Arizona Stadium at 7:30 p.m.
-Arizona time on ESPN2, one of four college football games available for wagering Friday at Arizona sportsbooks and betting apps.
+Arizona time on ESPN2, one of four college football games available for wagering Friday at Arizona betting apps.